MrMaksimize/docker-airflow/poseidon/dags/crb/README.md

 - Allegation
 - IA finding
 - CRB decision
-- Changes
 - Vote
 - Unanimous vote
 - Officer
+- BWC ON/OFF

+### Separate cases, allegations, and bwc data for officers

+This became necessary to avoid confusion about body worn cameras.
+There are two fields related to body-worn cameras: one with a yes/no depending on whether the CRB reviewed any footage while considering the case, and one with a yes if the officer had his or her camera turned on during the incident.
+The first field pertains only to the case, and the second field pertains only to the officer.
+It became necessary to have a dataset of cases that includes the field BWC Viewed by CRB Team, a dataset of allegations that has no body-worn camera information, and a dataset of (anonymized) officers with the field BWC ON/OFF.

 ### Anonymize officer

 Officer names are replaced with an anonymous person id (pid).
 Officers are only tracked within cases and not across cases, so if an officer has multiple allegations for a single case, all those allegations will have the same pid.
 The pid is assigned by getting a unique list of officers involved in a case (in order of data entry) and numbering them, starting with 1.
 This is then joined back to the original case records on case number and officer name, then officer name is dropped.

-### Split off BWC turned on/off for a separate dataset

-Whether the body-worn camera was turned on or off is per officer per case.
-If an officer has multiple allegations, the BWC on/off will be the same value for each.
-Because the cases dataset is per allegation per officer per case, and BWC on/off is per officer per case, this has been split off into a separate dataset.

-### Remove fields that contain information that is not public
+### Omit fields that contain information that is not public

 This is very important.
 Do not change this without speaking to SME.
+When the Excel is first loaded, it is divided into cases and allegations by selecting fields TO INCLUDE.
+This way, we will not forget to DROP fields we should not publish.

 ### Final field name map